microsoft/dstoolkit-route-optimization/README.md

 There are some common challenges for creating a production-grade optimization application:
 1. Most optimization problems are [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) (route optimization falls into this category).
 When the scale of the problem becomes large, it is impossible to find any good solution in a reasonable time.
 2. The constraints in an optimization problem may change over time as the customer's business evolves.
 This creates the burden for maintaining the optimization application.
-3. Deploying the optimization application in a way that can be easy to consume by the other applications is also crucial in practice.
+3. Deploying the optimization application in a way that can be easy to consume by other applications is also crucial in practice.

 To tackle challenge 1 and 3, in this accelarator, we will demonstrate an optimization framework using Azure ML that applies partitioning strategy to partition the large-scale route optimization problem into many smaller ones and then solve them individually.
 This is a practical way to solve any real-world large-scale optimization problem.
 We will also leverage Azure ML to deploy the optimization application as a REST API such that it can be easy to consume by other applications.